907th Airlift Group: Aerial Spray

 Reactivated in 1981 as an UC-123K Provider aerial spraying unit, deployed frequently to Panama and Central America.
-Retired the C-123s in 1982, however retained four aircraft to spay for insects until June 1986.
+Retired the C-123s in 1982, however retained four aircraft to spray for insects until June 1986.
 Tail Code was "NT".

 C-130 Hercules

 Was re-equipped with early-model Lockheed C-130A Hercules transports, flying tactical airlift missions to support Tactical Air Command.
 Re-equipped with newer C-130E models from 337th TAS at Westover Air Force Base in 1987.